Category: Vending Machine Location

 Other Vending Machine Applications

-Even at the summit, convenience rules.
+Even up at the mountain, convenience rules.
 This photo might just be showing the world’s highest placed vending machine.

 Vending Machine on the top of Mount Fuji